 4. Faster Loading Times

 Staying on the topic of SEO, HTTPS is also significantly faster.
 Don’t believe us?
 Try it here (use a private window to prevent image caching).
-When we ran the test, HTTPS was a whopping 83% faster!
+When we ran the test, HTTP was 144% slower than HTTPS!

 HTTPS Troubleshooting Tips